syseleven/heat-examples/createSecurityGroups/README.md

 # Maintain Security Groups with Heat

 These templates show some use cases where security groups are maintained with heat.
-These use casess cover the following scenarios:
+These use cases cover the following scenarios:

 1. A development environment, only accessible from your office IP (range).
 Template: singleMachineDevEnv.yaml